donzpixelz/ssg-examples/app/eleventy_src/index.md

 ---
+title: Home
-layout: false
+layout: base.njk
-permalink: /eleventy/health.html
+permalink: /
 ---
-OK789
+This is the **Home** page123.